 Many parents would agree with me that it is difficult to convince our children, from young, of the importance of learning their mother tongue well on the basis that it would come in useful in the future.
 Recently, I spoke to a very experienced Chinese language teacher from one of our top secondary schools.
 She is from China but has been teaching in Singapore for the past 20 years.
 She shared that the reason our local students do not appreciate the Chinese language is that they do not see the need to use it at all.
 They have this simplistic thinking: “The world is so BIG; I don’t have to work in China at all or I will choose an occupation that does not require me to use the Chinese language.”
 As seen from my son’s experience, how wrong such thinking can be!

 Exposing a child as early as possible to a second language would make them less prone to rejecting using the language as they grow up.
 In addition, having a conducive environment is a very important factor for successfully learning a language.
 Had I been able to find a pre-school for my children that allowed me to choose the medium of instruction, I believe they would have had a greater appreciation for the Chinese language and become more proficient in it in their later years in school.

-MM Lee has recently commented that there is a need for pre-schools that allow parents to choose between curriculums that are structured with either English or mother tongue as the primary medium of instruction.
+MM Lee had commented before that there is a need for pre-schools that allow parents to choose between curriculums that are structured with either English or mother tongue as the primary medium of instruction.
 Echoing this sentiment, Mind Stretcher will be starting pre-school programmes on weekday mornings which allow parents to do just that!